chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 We don't describe the fluent syntax which is way more complicated than the query syntax.

-We just saw that joins are difficult to write with `SelectMany`.
+We just saw that equi-joins are difficult to write with `SelectMany`.
 The right tool for the job is `Join`:
 ```csharp
 (int, string)? outer = (1, "key");
 (string, int)? inner = ("key", 3);